rand-projects/fisb-978/docs/source/document.rst

 we had the same problem: we could get corrections but couldn't verify their correctness.
 If FIS-B had an alternative check, like CRC, we could probably get a much higher success rate because we could double check with another method.
+But it doesn't, so we can't.

 So what to do?

-We can't use erasures, but we can change data that we know is true (or almost certain to be true).
+We can't use erasures, but we can change data to what we know is true (or almost certain to be true).
 The easiest example of this is block 0 of FIS-B. The first 8 bytes has a number of bits that are always the same.
 So we can change the packet to reflect this before we try to error